MobileFirst-Platform-Developer-Center/MotoCorpService/README.md

 Refer to License.md

 ## Overview
-This car service center app demonstrates multiple Foundation features coupled with Bluemix services to create an app that works seamlessly for the customer.
+This car service center app demonstrates multiple Foundation features coupled with Bluemix Services to create an app that works seamlessly for the customer.

 ## Mobile iOS Application